developerkevin/MasterList-EthereumClassic/README.md

 >Initially, Ethereum Classic was only traded publicly on Bitsquare (now called Bisq) and within a forum post on bitcointalk.org.
 On July 23, 2016, [Poloniex](https://poloniex.com) recognized Ethereum Classic by listing it on their exchange and opening the first [ETC/BTC](https://poloniex.com/exchange#btc_etc) market.
 Proponents of the unaltered, original state Ethereum chain adopted the new brand identity of "Ethereum Classic", the color green, and the "ETC" ticker symbol.
 A formal [Declaration of Independence](https://ethereumclassic.org/DeclarationOfIndependence/) was issued to the world and the unaltered, original state Ethereum chain rose from the ashes of its most notable social engineering attack. ( *[Source](https://coinjournal.net/night-poloniex-listed-ethereum-classic/)* )

-# Ethereum Classic
+# Ethereum Classic Network

 <div align="center">
   <img width="200px" src="./images/ethereum_classic_logo_green_full.png">
   </div>

-## Ethereum Virtual Machine Networks
+## Ethereum Classic Virtual Machine Chains

 | Name | Short Name | Chain | Chain ID | Network | Network ID | Repository | Consensus Mechanism | Mining Algorithm |
 | --- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |